Final report for LNE22-451R

 Research

-This proposal includes two distinct experimental trials, referred to in the following sections as Trials A and B.
+This proposal included two distinct experimental trials, referred to in the following sections as Trials A (Seeding Time and Methods) and B (Cover Crop Species Trials).

 Trial A:

-Subplot treatments tested the effects of different interseed planting methods in Trial A. While broadcasting seed is the easiest method for distributing seed for an interseeding a cover crop, there is significant evidence that incorporation of the seed will significantly decrease time to germination and increase germination rate (Baker and Griffis, 2009; Barnett and Comeau, 1980; Brennan and Leap, 2014).
-Therefore, we will test; broadcasting by hand, broadcasting by hand and incorporation, and drilling the seed between crop rows with an earthway seeder, calibrated to use the "beet/ swiss chard/ okra" plate.
+Subplot seeding methods treatments tested the effects of different interseeding planting methods in Trial A. While broadcasting seed is the easiest method for distributing seed when interseeding a cover crop, there is significant evidence that incorporation of the seed will significantly decrease time to germination and increase germination rate (Baker and Griffis, 2009; Barnett and Comeau, 1980; Brennan and Leap, 2014).
+Therefore, we tested; a) broadcasting by hand, b) broadcasting by hand and incorporation, and c) drilling the seed between crop rows with an earthway seeder calibrated to use the "beet/ swiss chard/ okra" plate.
 We hypothesized that drilled seed will result in the optimal time to germination, cover crop stand density, and long term cover crop biomass.

 Data Collection and Analysis: